volodymyrhudyma/blog/content/blog/2020-06-01-generators-in-javascript.md

 };
 ```

-**Important note:** it's not possible to create generator using arrow function.
+**Important note:** it's not possible to create a generator using an arrow function.

 ## Iterable protocol

 This protocol defines the iteration behavior of objects.

-That means, the way an object iterates through it’s items, and also allows us to handle and customize that behavior.
+That means the way an object iterates through its items, and also allows us to handle and customize that behavior.

 *In order to learn more about it, refer to [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol).*